victorzottmann/steamdeck/README.md

 ## Purpose & Problem

 Generally, academic and technical books tend to be quite expensive, with some only being available to order in Euros (EUR) or British Pounds (GBP).
 Indeed, students already enrolled in universities are given the ability to download many of them for free, or access them through the publisher's portal for a limited timeframe.
 However, many people might not be in the appropriate conditions to attend university, or the current institution in which they are enrolled does not have access to specifc books.
+It is also very common for even the digital versions of such books to be as expensive as their physical counterparts.

 For example, the following images display the price of two technical books from a renowned publisher––the publisher's name has been omitted for privacy purposes.